madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 Once we realized that sensitivity is more about the patient than the specific lab data, I expanded our personas with detailed scenarios to capture different levels of sensitivity and experience.

-**I outlined key details about the patient – their diagnosis, treatment stage, familiarity with lab results, and the specific lab data they might encounter:**
+I outlined key details about the patient – their diagnosis, treatment stage, familiarity with lab results, and the specific lab data they might encounter.
 * **The hyper-anxious patient:** Sensitive to any shifting labs, even if the changes aren’t clinically significant.
 Any fluctuation causes stress.
 * **The recently diagnosed “novice” patient:** New to their condition and overwhelmed with information.
 They don’t yet know what’s normal or what to focus on.
 * **The late-stage or maintenance “experienced” patient:** Has been managing their condition for a long time, understands trends, and knows how to identify when something is actually concerning.